xhostcomweb/vuewp-gridsome-blank/README.md

 Uses no CSS custom nav, but can swap out nav, header, footer for your own.
 Just change nav and page templates to yours, header and footer in components folder.
 4 pages made, Home, About, Blog/News and Contact
 See main.js for imports, put extra plugins in index.js.
 DELETE index.html if not required but that currently pulls in Font Awesome 4.7 (usually for cdns/font awsome etc).
-Some extra assets in images and img folder, not used yet.
+Some extra assets in images and img folder, not used yet, nor are the js files imported in to index.js as examples.

 ## Guide